akankshajha26/telco-customer-churn/README.md

 ## What I Learned

-Uhmm, this project really helped me understand how feature relationships and good preprocessing can improve model performance.
+This project really helped me understand how feature relationships and good preprocessing can improve model performance.
 It also made me more confident in evaluating classification models and presenting business-relevant insights.

 ---